Highland Fencible Corps: Rothesay and Caithness Fencibles (1794 and 1795) – two battalions

-Rothesay and Caithness Fencibles (8th Fencible Regiment) were raised after letters of service were granted to Sir John Sinclair of Ulster, to raise a fencible regiment of Scottish Highlanders, whose services should extend to England.
+Rothesay and Caithness Fencibles (8th Fencible Regiment) were raised after letters of service were granted to Sir John Sinclair, 1st Baronet to raise a fencible regiment of Scottish Highlanders, whose services should extend to England.
 The regiment was accordingly formed, and as both officers and men were principally natives of Caithness, it was at first called the Caithness Fencibles; but the Prince of Wales having granted permission that Rothesay, his chief title in Scotland, should be added, the battalion was afterwards called the Rothesay and Caithness Fencibles.
 Another reason for this conjunction was that the counties of Bute and Caithness then sent alternately a member to represent them in parliament.

 This regiment was assembled at Inverness in October, 1794, and embodied by Lieutenant-general Sir Hector Munro.
 The corps attracted particular notice from the majestic stature of the officers, nineteen of whom averaged 6 ftin height.
 The uniform of the regiment was a bonnet and feathers, with a plaid thrown across the shoulders, and tartan pantaloons in imitation of the trews, surmounted with a stripe of yellow along the seams, a fringe of tartan on the outside of the thigh, and the same round the ankle.
 The tartan worn was the same or nearly the same as that of the 92nd (Gordon Highlanders) Regiment (Black Watch with an over-check of yellow over the green).
 This battalion was disbanded in 1799.

 A second battalion was raised by Sir John Sinclair in 1795, and embodied by Major-General James Hamilton at Forfar, in the May of that year.
 The service of this regiment was extended to Ireland.
 This corps was more mixed than the first; only about 350 men from Caithness and Sutherland having entered the regiment.
 The establishment and uniform of the battalion was the same as the first.
 The regiment was soon after its formation moved to Ireland, where it remained several years.
 In 1799, the regiment was augmented to 1,000 effective men, under the designation of the Caithness Highlanders, with officers in proportion.